2018 United States House of Representatives elections in Massachusetts: District 3

 The 3rd congressional district is located in northeastern and central Massachusetts.
 It contains the Merrimack valley including Lowell, Lawrence and Haverhill.
-The district has a PVI of D+9.

-The incumbent is Democrat Niki Tsongas, who has represented the district since 2013 and previously represented the 5th district from 2007 to 2013.
+The district had a PVI of D+9.
+The incumbent was Democrat Niki Tsongas, who had represented the district since 2013, and previously represented the 5th district from 2007 to 2013.
 She was re-elected with 69% of the vote in 2016.

-Tsongas is retiring, and did not seek re-election in 2018.
+Tsongas did not seek re-election in 2018.